Mirada's 2013 VMA Win for VFX Work Puts It in Good Company

 1987 – Peter Gabriel "Sledgehammer"

 Reportedly the most-played video in the history of MTV, "Sledgehammer," directed by Stephen Johnson, featured the first truly high-profile work from the creative team at Aardman Animations.
 Objects animated for the film include claymation figures, frozen chickens, various fruits and vegetables, and Peter Gabriel himself, to delightful absurdist effect.
 Aardman co-founder Peter Lord was cited for the special-effects work.
-Be sure to watch this one full-screen — it's been remastered in 1080p, a rarity for a vintage music video.
+Be sure to watch this one full-screen — it's been upscaled and holds up pretty well at 1080p, a rarity for a vintage music video.

 1989 – Michael Jackson "Leave Me Alone"